redhat-developer/app-services-sdk-js/packages/api-mock/README.md

 CUSTOM_HOST - custom url used in returned data. default http://localhost

 RESOURCE_OWNER - provide custom owner value as we do not have ability to detect it in mock.
 For example: `RESOURCE_OWNER=wtrocki_kafka_devexp yarn start`

+AMS_QUOTA_TYPE - provide the quota type to be mocked.
+The valid values are - "trial", "standard" and "marketplace".

 ## Build container